Allegheny-Computer-Science-300-S2021/lab01-waryankaa/writing/reflection.md

  1. What kind of research is this method or tool used for?
  `TODO`
+ This tool acts as a resource for pharmacists and doctors who are either looking to create a new drug or analyze the effectiveness of a drug that already exists.
+It acts as a centralized location for all of the FDA approved drugs with basic background information that any researcher may need.

  2. How does this method or tool work?
 What does it do?
  `TODO`